Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 A newsroom priced like software

-Eight editorial desks publishing on schedule — up to 280+ articles a month, replacing a generic agency retainer with an autonomous stack.
+Eight editorial desks publishing on schedule — 380+ articles a month, averaging 1,700 views a day, replacing a generic agency retainer with an autonomous stack.

 $0.27per day vs $40K+/mo